 NOTE 1: this rule addresses the selection of names whereas the previous ones address the selection of named places.
 NOTE 2: according to this recommendation, historical names are not considered as core.

-4.3.2 Case of exonyms Exonyms are used to make publications in foreign languages and are of key interest as search criteria in cross-border, pan-European or even global geocoding services.
+4.3.2 Case of named places outside own Member State Geographical names outside own Member States are generally considered as exonyms.
+Exonyms are used to make publications in foreign languages and are of key interest as search criteria in crossborder, pan-European or even global geocoding services.
 Typically, they are required for setting up a European gazetteer.
-The exonyms that are the most relevant for core data are mostly addressing significant features, such as countries, big cities, long rivers, chains of mountains, seas, etc. Therefore, they are mainly related to Regional and Global levels.
-Good Practice 6 Member states should store and manage as digital data the exonyms they are in current use in their national languages and should make them available for European or international gazetteers.
-NOTE 1: regarding exonyms, the scope of theme Geographical Names is not restricted to named places not yet in another core theme but should include all the exonyms in current use.
+The exonyms that are the most relevant for core data are mostly addressing significant features, such as countries, regions, big cities, long rivers, chains of mountains, seas, etc. Therefore, they are mainly related to Regional and Global levels.
+However, due to historical reasons, there may be also exonyms on more detailed features, such as small localities.
+Good Practice 6 Member states should store and manage as digital data the exonyms that are in current use in their national languages and should make them available for European or international gazetteers.
+NOTE 1: Regarding exonyms, the scope of theme Geographical Names is not restricted to named places not yet in another core theme but should include all the exonyms in current use.
 NOTE 2: Easy access to exonyms will facilitate management of geographic information at continental and international levels and so will help to achieve or monitor some SDGs.
 NOTE 3: This good practice implies that Member States should maintain data on names that are generally outside their territory, being located in foreign countries.
-4.4 Quality 4.4.1 Completeness Core Recommendation 7 At Master level 1, completeness should be ensured for populated places, i.e. all populated places should be provided ideally with all their names (endonyms) that are in current use.
+4.4 Quality 4.4.1 Completeness Core Recommendation 8 For the named places located in own Member State, at Master level 1, completeness should be ensured for populated places, i.e. all populated places should be provided (ideally with all their names) that are in current use.
 NOTE 1: Completeness rate of 100% may be difficult to achieve, especially in countries with scattered habitat but the aim should be to maintain completeness of 95% or more of the populated places.
 The target includes all the populated places of interest for mapping or geocoding, such as cities, villages, neighbourhoods, hamlets, isolated buildings.
-In other words, names of single buildings in urban areas having also a classical address (house number + street name) are considered of minor interest and are not in the target of this rule; NOTE 2: at Regional and Global levels, some selection of populated places has to be done, based on the criteria proposed in previous chapter.
-4.4.2 Thematic accuracy Core Recommendation 8 Great care has to be taken when capturing the spelling of names, especially for populated places.
+In other words, names of single buildings in urban areas having also a classical address (house number + street name) are considered of minor interest and are not in the target of this rule.
+NOTE 2: At Regional and Global levels, some selection of populated places has to be done, based on the criteria proposed in previous chapter.
+4.4.2 Thematic accuracy Core Recommendation 9 Great care has to be taken when capturing the spelling of names, especially for populated places.
 The names of Named Places (and especially of populated places) are used by many users and applications, e.g. they may be part of address data.
 Therefore, it is of key importance to have reliable names in core theme Geographical Names that may be used as reference data by all stakeholders.
 More generally, it is advised to provide officially standardized name forms as it enables a consistent politically correct use of geographical names.
 This is more especially necessary for exonyms that aim to be used in cross-country context.
 Good Practice 7 Exonyms should be provided in a standardized form.